 Shortly afterward, Goral et al. (1984) made connections between the thermal transfer literature and rendering, showing how to incorporate global diffuse lighting effects using a physically based approximation of light transport.
-This method was based on finite-element methods, where areas of surfaces in the scene exchanged energy with each other.
+This method was based on finite-element techniques, where areas of surfaces in the scene exchanged energy with each other.
 This approach came to be referred to as “radiosity,” after a related physical unit.
 Following work by Cohen and Greenberg (1985) and Nishita and Nakamae (1985) introduced important improvements.
-Once again, a physically based approach led to images with lighting effects that hadn’t previously been seen in rendered images, which led to many researchers pursuing improvements in this area.
+Once again, a physically based approach led to images with lighting effects that had not previously been seen in rendered images, which led to many researchers pursuing improvements in this area.

 During the radiosity years, a small group of researchers pursued physically based approaches to rendering that were based on ray tracing and Monte Carlo integration.
-At the time, many looked at their work with skepticism; objectionable noise in images due to variance from Monte Carlo integration seemed unavoidable, while radiosity-based methods quickly gave visually pleasing results, at least on relatively simple scenes.
+At the time, many looked at their work with skepticism; objectionable noise in images due to Monte Carlo integration error seemed unavoidable, while radiosity-based methods quickly gave visually pleasing results, at least on relatively simple scenes.

-In 1984, Cook, Porter, and Carpenter introduced distributed ray tracing, which generalized Whitted’s algorithm to compute motion blur and defocus blur from cameras, blurry reflection from glossy surfaces, and illumination from area light sources (Cook et al. 1984), showing that ray tracing was capable of generating a host of important lighting effects.
+In 1984, Cook, Porter, and Carpenter introduced distributed ray tracing, which generalized Whitted’s algorithm to compute motion blur and defocus blur from cameras, blurry reflection from glossy surfaces, and illumination from area light sources (Cook et al. 1984), showing that ray tracing was capable of generating a host of important soft lighting effects.

 Shortly afterward, Kajiya (1986) introduced path tracing; he set out a rigorous formulation of the rendering problem (the light transport integral equation) and showed how to apply Monte Carlo integration to solve it.
 This work required immense amounts of computation: to render a pixel image of two spheres with path tracing required 7 hours of computation on an IBM 4341 computer, which cost roughly $280,000 when it was first released (Farmer 1981).
-With von Herzen, Kajiya also introduced the volume-rendering equation to graphics (Kajiya and von Herzen 1984); this equation rigorously describes the scattering of light in participating media.
+With von Herzen, Kajiya also introduced the volume-rendering equation to graphics (Kajiya and von Herzen 1984); this equation describes the scattering of light in participating media.

 Following Torrance and Cook’s work, much of the research in the Program of Computer Graphics at Cornell University investigated physically based approaches.
 The motivations for this work were summarized by Greenberg et al. (1997), who made a strong argument for a physically accurate rendering based on measurements of the material properties of real-world objects and on deep understanding of the human visual system.